SUPPLEMENTAL MATERIALS FOR SHOWING THE ENTIRETY OF AMERICAN VIOLET

 Note that in the U.S. prosecutors have the discretion to decide whether to charge a person with a crime and which crimes to include in the charge.

 Trials are extremely expensive and time consuming.
 There are not enough prosecutors, public defenders, judges or courtrooms to handle the trials that would result if plea bargains were not permitted.
 Many defendants who are not indigent do not want to pay the costs of a full-scale criminal trial.
-Even if it was possible to hold a substantially increased number of criminal trials, defendants wouldn't get the lenient sentences that are usually part of a plea bargain.
+Even if it were possible to hold a substantially increased number of criminal trials, defendants wouldn't get the lenient sentences that are usually part of a plea bargain.
 In addition, the inmate population in jails and prisons would explode.
 Because plea bargaining is an efficient way to handle the volume of criminal business before the courts, it is much less expensive than would be a system that actually depended on trials.
 The money saved by the plea bargain system allows the states and the federal government to devote more resources to other needs, such as schools and public health.

 Plea bargaining serves practical interests for most stakeholders: